Preparing for Inpatient or "Overnight" Surgery

 If I have an incision, how long will it take to heal?

 Most incisions (where the skin was cut) appear red after the stitches are removed or dissolve (these kind of stitches get absorbed by your body and do not need to be removed) but fade over time.
 About 4-6 weeks after the surgery the scar from your incision should be much lighter than it was after the operation, but it takes up to a year for it to heal completely.
-It's very important to keep the area where you had the surgery out of the sun, as direct sunlight may burn the area and cause a more noticeable scar over time.
+It's very important to keep the area where you had the surgery out of the sun, as direct sunlight may cause scarring.
 If you can't help being out in the sun, be sure to use a sunscreen with a high (30+) SPF (sun protection factor) on the healed incision area to prevent burning.
 Most incisions heal well, and the scar will hardly be noticeable.
 Sometimes, people develop a thicker type of scar that has extra fibrous tissue - this is called a keloid scar.

 What can I do to make sure my incision heals well?